GitUser8888/Singapore-HDB-Resale-Flat-Price-Prediction/README.md

     - Linear Regression
     - Lasso Regression
     - Ridge Regression
-    - Cross-validation
     - Refining Models
+    - _as a revisit to this project after the end of the Data Science Immersive course, I added in modelling with PyCaret to build a better model with higher R2 and lower RMSE_

-3. Predict the values for your target column in the test dataset
+3. Predict the values for target column (resale price) in the test dataset
     -  Use of train-test split, cross-validation, and data with unknown values for the target to simulate the modeling process

-4. Evaluate models!
+4. Evaluate models
-    - evaluation metrics
-    - baseline score
-    - model inferential
-    - model generalization

 ---

 ### Data used:
-This Dataset is an exceptionally detailed with over 70 columns of different features relating to houses.
+This dataset is exceptionally detailed with over 70 columns of different features relating to the parameters of the resale flat.

 For the purpose of the analysis, we are provided with the `train` and `test` datasets.
-The `train` dataset contains Singapore Housing sales prices and their relevant information from 2012 to 2021. `train` datasets will be use model building purposes.
-Information found in the `test` datasets contains the same fields as those found in the `train` dataset, except for the sale prices.
-Sales prices will be predicted using the trained model
+The `train` dataset contains the resale price of the flats and their relevant information from 2012 to 2021. `train` datasets will be use model building purposes.
+Information found in the `test` datasets contains the same fields as those found in the `train` dataset, except for the resale prices.
+Resales prices will be predicted using the trained model

-Information found in the `train` datasets includes information suchs as the sale prices, planning_area,,flat_model, hdb_age, full_flat_type, mrt_nearest_distance, hawker_nearest_distance and pri_sch_nearest_distance
+Information found in the `train` datasets includes information such as resale prices, planning_area, flat_model, hdb_age, full_flat_type, mrt_nearest_distance, hawker_nearest_distance and pri_sch_nearest_distance and so on.
 The full information could be found in the data dictionary below.